spidernet-io/spiderpool/docs/README.md

 Macvlan CNI for nodes with ordinary network cards, and ipvlan CNI for nodes with restricted network access (e.g., VMware virtual machines with limited layer 2 network forwarding).

-## Use case: collaborate with overlay and underlay CNIs
+## Use case: adding an auxiliary underlay CNI NIC for overlay CNI

 ![arch_underlay](./images/spiderpool-overlay.jpg)